unicorn-ca/Stable/README.md

-# Unicorn-Wiz
+# Saddle
-Wizard for deploying the unicorn pipeline
+Launch Wizard for deploying the unicorn pipeline